 Taxis can be hailed or pre-booked on the main island of Bora Bora.
-Their fares are high so check before getting in.
-After 7 pm their charges increase.
+Their fares can vary so check before getting in and agree on a price.
+After 7 pm taxi charges increase.

 Getting around Bora Bora by bike is an affordable way to get around the

 island.
 (Do keep an eye on your rental bike while sight-seeing.)